91Act/curl-unity/Readme.md

 There are several build script under `build` folder for each platform:

+> All the scripts will auto deloy the output files into `Assets/curl-unity/Plugins`.

 ### make_andriod.sh

 Build `libcurl.so` for Android.
 Please use this script on macOS *but it should also works on Linux*.